Jithendiran/Linux-learning/Process/README.md

 - Calls registered cleanup handlers: `atexit()` or `on_exit()`
 - Flushes all open output stream buffers (`stdout`, `stderr`, etc.)
 - Finally calls `_exit()` to exit the process

+`syscall : exit_group`

+    used to terminate an entire process, including all of its threads.

 #### When to use
 	inside every process where needed termination with resource cleanup